Shop by Category

 - should be re-calibrated on a regular basis.

-Some balances are internally calibrated, others externally calibrated.
+Some balances are internally calibrated, others externally calibrated and still others automatically calibrate on programmed schedules, when there is a temperature fluctuation or other criteria.
 User manuals provide instructions.
-For more on this see our post on calibration.
+For more on this see our post on calibration .

 Analytical Balances are Sensitive

 It does not take much to throw a milligram analytical balance off so they must be positioned levelly on a vibration-free worktable.
 Most balances are equipped with leveling bubbles; vibrations can come from a variety of sources but most likely by traffic in the lab.